Interesting Facts about Aristotle

 - Aristotle fled Athens on two separate occasions.
 The first time was because some Athenians considered him a Macedon sympathizer.
 This was around the time that he was snubbed for the principal position at Plato’s Academy.
 The second time occurred after the death of Alexander the Great.
 Anti-Macedon sentiments were at its peak in Athens; hence several Athenians took aim at Aristotle.

-- In 323 B.C.E, Aristotle died from a bad case of stomach pain or some sort of abdominal pain.
+- In 323 BC, Aristotle died from a bad case of stomach pain or some sort of abdominal pain.
 He was buried in his hometown Chalcis in Euboea, next to his dear wife, Pythia.

 Facts about Aristotle’s Education, Beliefs and Works